Amazonka 1.0 Released

 Errors

-Previously the individual services either had a service-specific error type such as EC2Error
+Previously the individual services either had a service-specific error type such as EC2Error,

-a generated type, or shared one of the RESTError
+a generated type, or shared one of the RESTError or XMLError types.

-In place of these, there is now a single unified Error
+In place of these, there is now a single unified Error type containing HTTP,

 serialisation and service specific errors.